 The occupational therapy curriculum emphasizes the person, environment and occupation relationship and incorporates an experiential approach that focuses on students engaging as active learners.
 Foundation and upper level clinical courses promote an understanding of the dynamic relationship between health, wellbeing and occupational engagement for a person’s ability to participate in valued life activities and roles.
 Students are immersed in learning opportunities to both promote clinical reasoning skills and develop a systemic view of health and service delivery systems.
 The curriculum model is organized around three elements: Foundations and Professional Identity, Evaluation and Intervention in Practice Settings, and Professional Responsibility and Research.
 It is further supported by three major themes that are infused throughout coursework: Person-Environment-Occupation Relationship, Therapeutic Use of Self and Entry Level Practice.

-Foundations & Professional Responsibilities
+Foundations & Professional Identity

-Evaluation and Intervention in Practice Settings
+Evaluation & Intervention in Practice Settings

 For more information on the specific courses involved in the M.S. in Occupational Therapy visit the catalog page.